 Activity 1 – First and Second Generation Biofuels

 Biomass sources-edible food stock, non-food based biomass, and aquatic biomasses categorize different generations of Biofuel.
-The first-generation Categorization of biofuels draws on biomass sources-edible food stock, non-food-based biomass, and marine biomasses.
+The first-generation of biofuels draws on biomass sources-edible food stock, non-food-based biomass, and marine biomasses.
 First-generation biofuels come from plant-based starches (wheat, barley, corn, and potatoes), sugars (sugar cane and sugar beet), and edible feedstock oils(rapeseed, soybeans, sunflower, palm, coconut, used cooking oil, animal fats) and grains high in sugar and starch fermented into Bioethanol.
-Seeds pressed into vegetable oils contribute to Biodiesel.
+Seeds pressed into vegetable oils also contribute to Biodiesel.
 Non-food crops like waste biomass (forests and forest residue), agricultural biomass (straw, grass), energy crops (jatropha, cassava, miscanthus) and municipal solid waste (MSW) and animal manure produce hydrocarbons, fuels, hydrogen, methanol, alcohols, F-T (Fischer–Tropsch) fuel, aviation fuel, and olefins are Second Generation Biofuels.
 Make a chart of the sources and products of first and second-generation biofuels.

 Activity 2 – Common Types of Biofuel

 Ethanol, Biodiesel, Methanol and bio blends are all types of Biofuel.
 Of the first three, methanol is a common ingredient in some paints, cement, nail polish, ink, dyes, and some plastic products.
 Methanol, in general, is a blend of 85% natural gas and 15% gasoline.
 Pure methanol, M100, is used directly as motor fuel.
 It is cleaner because it does not emit nitrogen oxide, carbon monoxide, or hydrocarbons.
 It is biodegradable and is less expensive than unleaded gasoline.
-Methanol is basically natural gas, or methane, which is less flammable than fossil fuel-based gasoline.
+Methanol is natural gas, or methane, which is less flammable than fossil fuel-based gasoline.
 Make a chart of Biofuels and their chemical names and characteristics.

 Activity 3 – Third Generation Biofuels